ventsiR/ventsiR.github.io/README.md

 ***

-# Check out [my full portfolio](https://github.com/ventsiR/ventsiR/tree/final/Portfolio) (flat files for FPL Dashboard to come)
+# Check out a collection of my university work and other small projects [here](https://github.com/ventsiR/ventsiR/tree/final/Portfolio) (flat files for FPL Dashboard to come)